Population-level Task-evoked Functional Connectivity via Fourier Analysis: Introduction

-Theoretically, time $t$ is continuous and $\mathcal{T}=[0,t^*]$, where $t^*<\infty$ denotes the end of experiment.
-In applications, we obtain data only at discrete and finite time points in $\mathcal{T}=\{\tau \Delta\}_{\tau=0}^T$, where $\Delta$ is the predetermined TR and $T$ indicates that BOLD signals are observed at $T+1$ time points.
-A BOLD signal at the $k^{th}$ node of subject $\omega$ in task-fMRI consists of three components: (i) $P_k(\omega;t)$ denotes the one evoked solely by the experimental task $N(t)$, (ii) $Q_k(\omega;t)$ denotes the one stemming from spontaneous brain activity, e.g., the activity coordinating respiration and heartbeat, and the neuronal activity responding to stimuli that we are not of interest, and (iii) random error $\epsilon_k(\omega;t)$.
-We assume that these components have an additive structure, and observed BOLD signals $Y_k(\omega;t)$ are of the following form.
+Theoretically, time $t$ is a continuous variable, and $\mathcal{T}=[0,t^*]$, where $t^*<\infty$ denotes the end of the experiment of interest.
+In applications, we obtain data only at discrete and finite time points in $\mathcal{T}=\{\tau \Delta\}_{\tau=0}^T$, where $\Delta$ is the predetermined \textit{repetition time} (TR) and $T$ indicates that BOLD signals are observed at $T+1$ time points.
+A BOLD signal at the $k^{th}$ node of subject $\omega$ in task-fMRI consists of three components: \begin{enumerate} \item $P_k(\omega;t)$ denotes the component that is evoked solely by the experimental task $N(t)$ of interest. \item $Q_k(\omega;t)$ denotes the component that stems from spontaneous brain activity, e.g., the activity coordinating respiration and heartbeat, and the neural activity responding to stimuli that we are not interested in. \item Random error $\epsilon_k(\omega;t)$. \end{enumerate} We assume the components have an additive structure.
+Observed BOLD signals $Y_k(\omega;t)$ are of the following form.

 where $P_k(\omega;t)$ are called \textit{task-evoked terms}. $P_k(\omega;t)$ are of primary interest and identifiable under some probabilistic conditions.
-The proof of identifiability of $P_k(\omega;t)$ is in Web Appendix C. Model (\ref{eqn: BOLD signal decomposition}) is equivalent to many existing approaches for modeling BOLD signals in task-fMRI (e.g., \cite{joel2011relationship}, \cite{zhang2013semi}, and \cite{warnick2018bayesian}).
-The relationship between (\ref{eqn: BOLD signal decomposition}) and these approaches is discussed in Web Appendix A. Similar to these existing methods, we assume no interaction between $P_k(\omega;t)$ and $Q_k(\omega;t)$ in (\ref{eqn: BOLD signal decomposition}).
-Inclusion of an interaction between these terms is discussed in Web Appendix H.
+The proof of the identifiability of $P_k(\omega;t)$ is provided in Appendix C using a theorem proposed by \cite{tong1991indeterminacy}.
+The model in Eq.~\eqref{eqn: BOLD signal decomposition} is equivalent to many existing approaches for modeling BOLD signals in task-fMRI \citep{bowman2008bayesian, joel2011relationship, zhang2013semi, warnick2018bayesian}.
+The relationship between Eq.~\eqref{eqn: BOLD signal decomposition} and these approaches is discussed in Section \ref{section: Definition of ptFC} and Appendix A. Similar to these existing methods, we assume no interaction between $P_k(\omega;t)$ and $Q_k(\omega;t)$ in Eq.~\eqref{eqn: BOLD signal decomposition}.
+The inclusion of an interaction between these terms is discussed in Appendix H.